Balou97/DnD_Kampagne/content/4_World/1_NPC/Scourge.md

 ## Profile

 **Description:**
-Scourge is a Kenku and a member of the Zhentarim.
+Scourge is a Kenku and a member of the [[Zhentarim]].
 He is a professional assassin and until his last job he never failed due to his infiltration skills.

 ---